marialyk77/World_Economic_Indicators_and_Greek_Economic_Crisis/README.md

 - Cond.
 No.: It remains high (5.24e+04), which could suggest **some multicollinearity or numerical instability.**

+#### 5. Summary of Findings

+The final regression model, with a log transformation of GDP, explains 26.4% of the variability in GDP.
+While this is an improvement over the previous model, it still suggests that a significant portion of GDP variation is driven by factors not included in the model.

+**Significant Factors:**

+**1. Life Expectancy:** Positively correlated with GDP.
+As life expectancy increases, so does GDP.
+**2. Population % using Internet:** A strong positive relationship with GDP, indicating that higher internet penetration drives economic growth.
+**3. Electric Power Consumption:** Positively related to GDP, suggesting that higher energy consumption is associated with economic development.
+**4. Population Density:** Shows a negative correlation, meaning countries with higher population density tend to have lower GDP, potentially reflecting constraints in smaller or overpopulated countries.
+**5. Unemployment %:** As unemployment increases, GDP decreases, reflecting the negative economic impact of joblessness.

+The variable though with the higher impact on GDP is the **'Population % using Internet'**.
+This stems from the coefficient.
+The **'Population % using Internet'** exhibits the largest coefficient compared to the other variables.
+This suggests that a 1-unit increase in internet use has a more substantial effect on GDP compared to some other variables.

+Internet access often has a more direct and visible impact on economic growth by facilitating **communication, trade, education, and innovation**.
+Hence, while other factors like life expectancy and power consumption are also positive contributors, their impact seems to be smaller in comparison.

+**Model Diagnostics:**

+**1. Residuals:** The residuals **are not normally distributed**, as evidenced by the Omnibus and Jarque-Bera tests (p-value < 0.05).
+This indicates potential model specification issues or missing variables.
+**2. Heteroscedasticity:** Residual analysis showed non-constant variance, suggesting **heteroscedasticity**, which violates the assumption of homoscedasticity in linear regression.
+**3. Multicollinearity:** No significant multicollinearity was found, as indicated by low VIF values.
+**4. Autocorrelation:** The Durbin-Watson statistic is quite low (0.131), pointing to possible **autocorrelation in the residuals**.
+**5. Condition Number:** The high condition number (5.24e+04) suggests **potential multicollinearity** or numerical instability in the model, which may need further attention.

+#### 6.**Conclusions on 2a question:**

+The current model offers valuable interpretations and highlights key drivers of GDP growth:

+1. Population using Internet
+2. Life Expectancy
+3. Electric Power Consumption
+4. Unemployment
+5. Population Density

+The strongest positive driver of GDP growth is internet usage.
+Life expectancy and electric power consumption also have positive relationships with GDP growth.
+Unemployment and population density are negatively associated with GDP growth.

+The analysis underscores the importance of technological development (internet usage) and human capital (life expectancy) in driving economic growth.
+Despite these valuable insights, the model also reveals the inherent complexity of economic growth and suggests that further refinement and exploration could enhance our understanding.

 ### Question 3: In which regions of the world did Human Development Index (HDI) grow the most during the 21st century?